Santos, Brazilian prosecutors agree to deal in fraud case

 The deal would resolve one of the many investigations facing the embattled freshman lawmaker, who has previously admitted to lying about his background on the 2022 campaign trail and has faced scrutiny over his personal and campaign finances.

-Santos’ former roommate, Gustavo Ribeiro Trelha, levied the most recent allegations against the congressman, claiming earlier this month that he orchestrated a credit card skimming operation to steal information from ATMs and credit cards.
-Santos has denied that he participated in any “criminal activity,” when asked about the accusations.
+Santos’s former roommate, Gustavo Ribeiro Trelha, levied the most recent allegations against the congressman, claiming earlier this month that he orchestrated a credit card skimming operation to steal information from ATMs and credit cards.
+Santos has denied that he participated in any “criminal activity” when asked about the accusations.